 Yoga videos that allow you to practice anywhere.

 Marijuasana's 12 week, online Teacher Training Program.

-yOGA IS BETTER WITH CBD
+yOGA And CBD

+When cannabis gets used mindfully, an enhanced state of consciousness, or flow state may be entered.
 In other words, time slips away, sense of self dissolves, and you feel amazing.

 "This was the best class I've ever attended.
 I've never felt so at ease during a class."

 Engage your mind with the breath and concentrate.
 Descriptive cues full of imagery draw your attention to your body in novel ways, as you conceptualize embodied space and motion differently.

 Somatic movement is the perception of your body from within.
 Cannabinoids affect this sense by influencing parts of the nervous system that regulate movement.

 An optimal state of consciousness, or a sense of being part of something larger may come from the increase in challenge due to the movement, and the balance of relaxation.